Muukid/muAudioFile/README.md

 ```

-Listed limitations from [the inspecific function to write raw audio frames](#write-raw-audio-frames) apply.
+Listed limitations from [the unspecific function to write raw audio frames](#write-raw-audio-frames) apply.

 ### Get WAVE wrapper from audio file